How to Choose a Tumble Dryer: UK Buyer Guide

 Large family route

-If you do a lot of washing every week, start here.
+If you do a lot of washing every week, focus on larger capacity and regular-use value.

 If you use the dryer regularly